jdp/hyperion/README.rst

 Hyperion
 ========

-Hyperion is a graph database built in Python using Redis as the backing data store.
+Hyperion is a Redis-backed graph store for Python.
 It depends on the `redis-py`_ library for interfacing with Redis.

 .. _`redis-py`: http://github.com/andymccurdy/redis-py